hyperledger/besu/docs/Privacy/Configuring-Privacy.md

 [created the genesis file](../Tutorials/Create-IBFT-Network.md#5-create-genesis-file).
 If not, complete steps 1 to 5 of the [Create an IBFT 2.0](../Tutorials/Create-IBFT-Network.md) tutorial before continuing.

+!!! important
+    To support privacy, ensure your genesis file includes at least the `constantinopleFixBlock` milestone.

 In this tutorial we start Orion nodes for the three Pantheon nodes and configure each Pantheon node to be associated with an Orion node.